trailblazer/trailblazer.github.io/gems/cells/api.md

 ## HTML Escaping

 Cells per default does no HTML escaping, anywhere.
-This is one of the reasons that makes Cells faster than Rails.
+This is one of the reasons why Cells is much faster than Rails' ActionView.

 Include `Escaped` to make property readers return escaped strings.